-If you have been charged with a crime or disorderly persons offense in New Jersey, it is essential that you have legal representation.
+If you have been charged with a crime or disorderly persons offense in, it is essential that you have legal representation.
 The repercussions of conviction may include fines, penalties, probation, jail-time, a criminal record and other negative consequences.
 A criminal record can also effect your ability to get a job or join the military.

 Joseph F. Morgano handles criminal cases in the NJ Superior Courts and Municipal Courts, including: drug charges; shoplifting charges; assault charges; probation violation; and other types of criminal cases.

 Is your case serious?
 My opinion is that all criminal charges are serious, even if you are not facing jail-time.
 The seriousness of your charges is something you will discuss with your attorney, however, the following is a breakdown of how the NJ criminal system classifies criminal offenses.

 Crimes are classified as first, second, third or fourth degree, and are handled in the Superior Court (County Court) of New Jersey.
 (NJ does not use the classification of "felony", however, a "crime" is the equivalent of a "felony").

 Disorderly Persons Offenses are not considered "crimes" in NJ, however, they are considered to be criminal charges.
 Disorderly persons offenses are handled in the NJ Municipal Courts.
 (NJ does not use the classification of "misdemeanor", however, a "disorderly persons offense" is the equivalent of a "misdemeanor").